NatanaelAntonioli/TileToad/README.md

 ![](https://i.imgur.com/womNFo5.png)

 `waterfall` tiles, making waterfall and foam tiles.
 Each fluid tile is used.
-With the generate sheet, you can make foam in 4 directions, plus full and delimited waterfalls, with special tiles for tops and bottoms.
+With the generated sheet, you can make foam in 4 directions, plus full and delimited waterfalls, with special tiles for tops and bottoms.

 ![](https://i.imgur.com/7nhB1jD.png)